A new study from Sweden has found that female managers are less likely than male managers to have negative attitudes toward depression at work.

 Depression at work is bad for business

-Interventions to decrease employee depression seem to work
+Smart recovery: interventions to decrease workplace depression seem to work

 Study: “Gender differences in managers’ attitudes towards employees with depression: a cross-sectional study in Sweden“